Fer-Jg/TownyAdvanced-Spanish/Configuring-Metadata-in-Towns-and-Townblocks.md

 Each of the data fields hold a specific type of data that is properly deserialized when Towny loads.

+Towny provides a MetaDataUtil which can save you a bit of time with getting and setting metadata for these basic types.

 ### Custom Data Fields
 In the case that none of the Towny-provided data fields satisfy your use case, you can create a custom data field class detailed on [this page](https://github.com/TownyAdvanced/Towny/wiki/Creating-Custom-Metadata-Types).